upojzsb/PortForwardingWizard/README.md

 | Target Port: | 8888     |
 | Local Port:  | 10022    |

-And then, click **Connect** button,  wait until the status becomes `Connected`, you can browse the Jupyter on your localhost by visiting:
+And then, click the **Connect** button,  and wait until the status becomes `Connected`, you can browse the Jupyter on your localhost by visiting:

 ```
 http://localhost:10022/?token=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx